equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 The etl job in the example above has `node` configured.

+### timeLimitSeconds

+The maximum running time for a job can be sent in the request body to the job scheduler as a JSON document with an element named `timeLimitSeconds`.

+The etl job in the example above has `timeLimitSeconds` configured in its [`radixconfig.yaml`](../../references/reference-radix-config/#timeLimitSeconds).
+If a new job is sent to the job scheduler without an element `timeLimitSeconds`, it will default to the value specified in radixconfig.yaml.

 ## Job Scheduler

 The job-scheduler is a web API service, that you use to create, delete and monitor the state of jobs.